pertusa/programming2/memory/memory.md

 #### Exercise 1

-To solve these exercises, you should write in paper the memory array and update its values as it happens in the memory figures (for example, the figure where i is set to the memory address 11).
+To solve this exercise, you should write in paper the memory array and update its values as it happens in the memory figures (for example, the figure where i is set to the memory address 11).

 Indicate what would be the output of the following two code fragments: